Ensuring that reusable medical devices can be properly cleaned, disinfected, and/or sterilized is imperative

 in an ever changing regulatory landscape, Nelson Labs has a dedicated team of experts

-actively serving on relevant ISO and AAMI committees capable of helping with every step of the
+actively serving on relevant ISO and AAMI committees.
+Our experts are capable of helping you every step of the

-When performing intake conversations with our clients, it is clear that deciding which
+When we perform intake conversations with our clients, it becomes clear that deciding which

 regulatory aspects are applicable to a specific and individual medical device can be challenging.

-In our series of advices, we have therefore attempted to summarize the regulatory guidance
+In our series of different advice, or advices, we have attempted to summarize the regulatory guidance

 that is offered and how it can be applied to a specific medical device.
 This list is by no means

 selection of frequently asked questions.
-It is evident that our team of experts remains at your
+Our team of experts remains at your

 disposal to answer any questions that remain.